dan-mckay/JavaScript-Canvas-Follow-Mouse/README.md

 JavaScript-Canvas-Follow-Mouse
 ==============================

-Ball follows mouse on the canvas
+Ball follows mouse on the canvas.

+This program is implemented on the HTML5 canvas element, using JavaScript.